This is one in a series of posts showcasing work made by students in the League’s online classes.

 Related Posts

-When you think about linear perspective, do you think about this?
-Search the internet for perspective, and that’s pretty much what you’ll see.
+Search the internet for perspective, and Western perspective is pretty much all you’ll see.
 Billions of lessons illustrating the importance of one point, two point, and three point perspective.
-Lessons state that this is something every artist needs to learn in order to correctly render the …
+Lessons state that this is something every artist needs to learn in order to correctly render the three dimensional world on a two dimensional surface.
+It …